logzio/logz-docs/_source/user-guide/log-shipping/log-shipping-troubleshooting.md

 ##### Check your shipper's connectivity

-Use telnet to make sure your log shipper can connect to Logz.io listeners.
+For macOS and Linux, use telnet to make sure your log shipper can connect to Logz.io listeners.

 As of macOS High Sierra (10.13), telnet is not installed by default.